sambo2021/jenkins-task/README.md

    briefly * the slave would act as a master that connect with git repo and deploy the application on its docker run time environement  *

-# terraform code to build our infrastructure on aws
+# Terraform code to build our infrastructure on aws
 - create 2 subnets , public and private one
 - public subnet would have the bastion host
 - private would have the private instance , rds and elastic casch which are required to run our app